-The manager and staff work very well together and are supported by the committee.
 The arrangements for safeguarding are effective.
 Staff recognise their responsibility to protect children from harm and know what action to take if they have a concern about a child or adult.
+The manager and staff work very well together.
 The manager maintains a good overview of the activities and experiences provided for children.
 She works alongside staff, gaining first-hand experience of what is working well and identifying areas for improvement.
 The manager and staff meet regularly to discuss and monitor children's progress and to raise any concerns or issues arising.
 They use the information they gain from their discussions to plan effectively to progress children's learning.